Psalms For Life

 This psalm begins a series of fifteen psalms pilgrims sang going up to Jerusalem to attend one of Israel’s annual feasts.
 Recounting her past deliverance, the psalmist* seeks God’s help in her current crisis.
 Isolated, threatened, vulnerable, she sees herself as an alien in a hostile land, surrounded by warring tribes.

 Such narcissists think they need only outswim the other sharks in the tank.
 But the psalmist says distorting the truth and warmongering pit them against God, who will make sure everything their distortions bring them goes up in flames.
 Bartering the unity that fosters wholeness and hope in individuals and societies for wealth and power ultimately robs us of everything.
-Either we prioritize peace and invest in what truly lasts or we sacrifice truth and whatever else gets in the way of our personal fiefdom to our own undoing.
+Either we prioritize peace and the truth it’s built on or we sacrifice everything hindering our lust for power to our own undoing.

 In your free moments today, pray these words: